 The best choices for men’s and women’s walking shoes for plantar fasciitis come from the OrthoFeet brand.
-They specialize in creating footwear specifically for people with plantar fasciitis, and their shoes are often recommended by podiatrists.
+They specialize in creating footwear specifically for people with plantar fasciitis, and podiatrists often recommend their shoes.

 This brand of shoes is biomechanically engineered and comes with unique features that cannot be found in other brands.
-The advanced construction of the shoes combined with the anatomical orthotic insoles has relieved millions of people from the pain of plantar fasciitis in addition to improving mobility, enhancing overall comfort, and relieving knee and lower back pain.
+The advanced construction of the shoes combined with the anatomical orthotic insoles has relieved millions of people from the pain of plantar fasciitis and improved mobility, enhanced overall comfort, and relieved knee and lower back pain.